mkwasnica/marek-kwasnica/README.md

 * 📈 I'm Marek, a data analyst passionate about data science and it's potential for advancing on biotechnology, healthcare, and climate action.
 * 🦿 Before becoming a data analyst I worked in medical research as a research assitant and study coordinator.
-* 🪶 When I'm not coding I enjoy boardgames, bird-watching, and hiking.
+* 🪶 When I'm not working I enjoy boardgames, bird-watching, and hiking.
 * **Currently** I'm an Data Analyst II for Applied Analytics at [Aclima](https://www.aclima.io/)

 **If you'd like to reach me send me a message on LinkedIn:**